kintail/input-widget/examples/README.md

 ```

 The `ComboBox`, `RadioButton` and `Slider` examples show relatively simple
 examples of using those input widgets using the format above.

-The `Embedding`
-example shows how to use input widgets within a more standard Elm app.
+The `Embedding` example shows how to use input widgets within a more standard
+Elm app that has a more complex model, a tagged union message type, and an
+explicit `update` function.

 The `Custom` example shows how to define your own input widgets that follow the
 `a -> Html a` pattern by using a restricted form of the Elm Architecture and the
 `InputWidget.custom` function.
 The `Validation` example shows an alternate way
-of creating functions of type `a -> Html a` by making 'clever' use of
+of creating functions of type `a -> Html a` by making clever use of `Html.map`.
-`Html.map`.

 Finally, the `Recursive` example shows how you might build input widgets for
 recursive data types (in this case, arbitrarily-nested boolean expressions).